mayanksaxena/themayanksaxena/README.md

 # application

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.
+This is my personal website code created by yo angular generator

 ## Build & development